DART rail: Planning

 In the 1970's, public officials in Dallas became concerned about traffic and air pollution in the area.
 They proposed light rail as a possible solution to these problems.
 DART's initial plans called for 160 mi of commuter rail.
-The election plan was pared down to 147 mi when Duncanville, Grand Prairie and Mesquite, which would have had rail lines, opted out of joining the agency.
+The election plan was pared down to 147 mi when Duncanville, Grand Prairie, and Mesquite opted out of joining the agency.
 DART chose light rail transit as its primary mode of rail transportation.
 The plan was pared down again to 93 mi after a bond vote.
 After that vote, the agency again pared down the regional rail system to 84 mi.

 A DART Blue Line train enters Pearl/Arts District station.